 Caitlin Clark reveals which iconic athlete is on her screensaver — and he responds

-Ahead of Iowa's highly-anticipated game against UConn in Fiday's Final Four, Hawkeyes star Caitlin Clark is speaking out about her own athletic heroes.
+Ahead of Iowa's highly-anticipated game against UConn in Friday's Final Four, Hawkeyes star Caitlin Clark is speaking out about her own athletic heroes.

 In a video shared by the NCAA, Clark and some of her teammates are asked what their phone screensavers are.
 While other players revealed photos of their family members and inspirational quotes, Clark, the leading scorer in college basketball history, said that hers is another sports phenom.